Moses Powell: Early life and education

+Career

-Moses Powell (1941–2005), also known as Master Musa Muhammad, was an American pioneer of martial arts in the United States.
-He was born in Norfolk Virginia.
-He held the rank of 10th degree black belt, and was famous for his one finger forward roll.
+Powell held the rank of 10th degree black belt, and was famous for his one finger forward roll.
 Moses Powell was the first martial artist invited to perform a demonstration in front of the United Nations.
 One of the first African Americans to instruct the DEA, FBI, and the Secret Service in martial arts.
 He was also a featured demonstrator New York's World Fair in 1965.
 Notable for being a black martial artist (of minority ethnicity in the United States), he served as an instructor to movie star Wesley Snipes.
-He appeared in the documentary, the Warrior Within., along with Kevin Leon Evans Chuck Norris.
-He was also the founder of the Sanuces Ryu Jujutsu system.
+He appeared in the documentary, the Warrior Within along with Kevin Leon Evans and Chuck Norris.